kmilner/bazel-clang-analyzer/README.md

 ```

 Setup is not at all stable.
 You may run into strange permissions and paths
 issues when executing.
 Sorry!
-You will need to edit most of the files.
-The
-bazel targets in `BUILD` must match your repo layout, and you must create a rule
-somewhere to make `extra_actions_proto_py` visible to this package.
 If you don't
 use the paths assumed here, you'll have to change the import paths in
 `generate_compile_command.py`.
 On the other hand,
 `generate_compile_commands_json.py` should work as is.
 If you use
 `run_clang_analyzer.sh`, you will probably need to change or remove the
-`--use-analyzer` option.
+`--use-analyzer` option depending on what clang you use, and whether you use a
+wrapper script for it.

 ## Usage
 Before running static analysis tools, you must generate the compilation commands